jacmkno/cardpairs/README.md

   - **Offline and preserved state:** You can play it offline or online, install it as an app, but in any case, the board will always remain as you left it.
 Like a physical board game, without the hassle of reorganizing it every time.

 # Try it here
-Go to https://jacmkno.github.io/cardpairs/ get your own for free!
+Get your own here: https://jacmkno.github.io/cardpairs for free!
 No forms, no subscriptions, just a digital board ready to use.

 **Purpose**